This action should work in all recent versions of Photoshop and Elements.

 The "rule of thirds" has existed in imaging since the dawn of time; and quite a few programs have had a rule-of-thirds guide incorporated into their cropping functionality for quite a while.
 Surprisingly, Adobe only introduced it to their Crop Tool in CS5.

-For everyone without CS5, I hope this little action will be useful:
+For everyone with CS4 or earlier, I hope this little action will be useful:

-(Mac users, you might have to Option-click the link to make it work.)
+(Mac users, you might have to Option-click the link to make it work.
+Internet Explorer users, you'll get gibberish.
+Stop using that rubbish browser.)

 What does it do?